lawun330/Arduino-Remote-Controlled-Liquid-Filler/README.md

 # Remote-Controlled-Water-Filler
 These are from the big projects of our organization LORA during the first wave COVID era.
 Our team created a four-wheel vehicle.
-The aim was to spray and refill chemical disinfectants without humans in important areas.
+The aim was to spray and refill chemical disinfectants (with a dispenser) without humans in important areas.

 The project involves two parts
 - Car (Mothership)